sourcefuse/arc-tf-cdk-spa-host/README.md

-# AWS SPA Deployment with CDKTF
+# AWS Static and Single-Page Application (SPA) Deployment with CDKTF

-Easily deploy your Single-Page Application to Amazon Web Services (AWS) S3 and CloudFront using the Cloud Development Kit for Terraform (CDKTF) with TypeScript.
-This package streamlines the process by utilizing the Cloud Development Kit (CDK) to define AWS resources.
+Simplify the deployment of your static websites and Single-Page Applications (SPAs) to Amazon Web Services (AWS) S3 and CloudFront using the Cloud Development Kit for Terraform (CDKTF) with TypeScript.
+This package leverages the power of the Cloud Development Kit (CDK) to define and manage AWS resources effortlessly.

+With support for both traditional static websites and modern SPAs, including flexible routing options, our toolkit makes it easier than ever to host and deploy your web applications on AWS infrastructure.
+Take advantage of AWS S3 and CloudFront's performance, scalability, and reliability while streamlining your deployment workflow.

 ## Prerequisites